 Aug.
-30 has proven to be a newsworthy day in the history of the National Hockey League.
+30 has proven to be a newsworthy day in the history of the NHL.
 A longtime and successful general manager got his first job, one of the greatest European players of all time signed his final NHL contract and the face of a franchise hung up his skates for good.
-So, let’s begin our daily trip back in time to enjoy all the great moments this date has given over the decades.
+So, let’s begin our daily trip back in time to enjoy all the great moments this date has given us over the decades.

 David Poile Gets His First Gig

 The Washington Capitals made a big move on Aug.
 30, 1982, by hiring 32-year-old Poile as their new general manager.
 After finishing up a successful playing career at Northeastern University, Poile took a job with the expansion Atlanta Flames in 1972.
 Eventually, he worked his way up to the assistant general manager role before being hired by the Capitals.

 Poile immediately traded for defenseman Rod Langway from the Montreal Canadiens.
 Langway won the Norris Trophy, for being the best defenseman in the league, in each of his first two seasons with the team.

 The Capitals made their first-ever Stanley Cup playoff appearance in Poile’s first season.
 They made it to the postseason every season after that until 1996.
 Polie was fired following the 1996-97 season after the Capitals failed to qualify for the playoffs.
 He was quickly hired by the Nashville Predators and remains the team’s one and only general manager to this day.

 Some of Poile’s most notable draft picks for the Capitals include Kevin Hatcher, Keith Jones, Olaf Kolzig, Peter Bondra, and Sergei Gonchar.